rcardin/rcardin.github.io/_drafts/and-monads-for-all-reader-monad.markdown

 }
 {% endhighlight %}

-It happens that the type `Reader` satisfies the minimum property needed to be a _monad_.
-Being a _monad_ we can use it in a fashion way to simplify our code.
+It happens that the type `Reader` satisfies with its functions `apply`, `map` and `flatMap` the minimum properties needed to be a _monad_.
+The description of the _monad laws_ is behind the scope of this post.

+Moreover, because of the presence of the function `map` and `flatMap` we can use the type `Reader` in a fashion way to simplify our code.

 ## Finally, using the monad

+It's time to return to our previous `investInStockWithMinValue` function.